your-trickster/your-trickster.github.io/wiki/functions.md

 **Pole** — a pair of function-attitudes of the same energetic (one side of judgment vs perception, introversion vs extraversion and revision vs conduction).

 - Ji — compass.
-Subjective values, reactively rigidity;
+Subjective values, reactive rigidity;

 - Je — articulation.
 Objective values, proactive rigidity;